MadMatcher/MadLib/docs/madlib-technical-guide.md

 ```
 This function selects 'nseeds' rows from a set of feature vectors 'fvs', then asks the user to label these rows as match/non-match, using a 'labeler' object.
 This function is typically used to provide a set of 'nseeds' labeled examples for the first iteration of active learning (which typically examines 'fvs' to find more rows to label, to create training data for the matcher).
 * 'fvs' is a Pandas or Spark dataframe consisting of a set of feature vectors.
 This is typically the output of calling function featurize().
-    + This dataframe must have a column named in score_column, which contains a score for each feature vector.
+    + This dataframe must have the column named in score_column, which contains a score for each feature vector.
 The higher the score, the more likely that the vector is a match.
 This score column is typically in the dataframe output by function featurize().
 This score column will be used to select seeds, as we will see.
     + Each row of the dataframe 'fvs' must also contain two columns named 'id1' and 'id2', which refer to the ID of a record in Table A and Table B, respectively.
 Thus, each row represents a record pair.
 * 'nseeds' is the number of examples we will select for the user to label, to create seed examples.
 Usually a number between 20-50 is sufficient for starting the active learning process of creating more labeled examples.
-* 'labeler' is an object of the Labeler class. 'score_column' is a column in 'fvs' that contains a score per feature vector, as discuss earlier.
+* 'labeler' is an object of the Labeler class.
+* 'score_column' is a column in 'fvs' that contains a score per feature vector, as discuss earlier.

 **How It Works:** Roughly speaking, this function will sort the examples (that is, feature vectors) in 'fvs' in decreasing order of the score in 'score_column'.
 Next it selects a total of 'nseeds' examples, some of which come from the top of the sorted list and the rest from the bottom of the sorted list.
 The idea is to select some examples that are likely to be matches and some that are likely to be non-matches.
 Finally, the function will pass each example to the 'labeler' object, which asks the user to label the example as match/non-match.